stelzinga/MF/Management_Framework-Appendix.md

 $ oth (19700101:99991231) {CEO} |VNT| [ Other items.
 All initiatives that are not worked on by the Venture, but impacting the Venture or, more generally, need to be tracked without working on it]

 These Standard Change Goals are applicable to any Venture.
 Obviously, the focus on each Goal, expressed as the number and complexity of the Objectives within each Goal will change from Venture to Venture and even within a Venture from year to year.

-### Sub-Goals
-Sub-Goals regroup Objectives of a similar *theme*.
-This is mostly done to focus on a specific set of Objectives.
-Using such Sub-Goals is optional.
-If Sub-Goals are one can obtain the following hierarchy:

-    Change Goal
-        Change Sub Goal
-            Project                   -> Change in Routines
-                Stream
-                    Action
-                        Process
-                            Activity (Group) ⇔ Staff  -> Revenue, Cost, Risk
-                                Asset          -> Cost, Risk
-                                Supplier     -> Cost, Risk
-                                Liabilities   -> Cost, Risk
-                                Equity         -> Cost, Risk

-Run Sub-Goals have several standard values for each Run Goals as per below:

-### Quantification of Goals
-Goals can be quantified in different manners.
-The above Goals have not been quantified yet (they are generic).

-Run Goals are composed of Routines, see below.
 Quantification of Routines can be through:
 - Revenues generated
 - Cost generated
 - Risk generated